DragonSenses/complete-ecommerce-store/journey.md

 />
 ```

+#### Button Container for "Cancel" and "Continue"

-Next, inside the HTML `<form>` but outside & under the `<FormField />` we create a `<div>` that will contain 2 elements.
+Next, still inside the HTML `<form>` but under the closing tag `/>` of the `<FormField />` we create a `<div>` for the Button Container for 2 button elements.

 Give it a style of `flex items-center justify-end` so I can have these elements at the right corner of the modal.
 For spacing it should have `pt-6 space-x-2` so the 2 elements are separated.
 Finally give it the `w-full` to take up the whole space it needs.

 The elements inside will have 2 `Button`s which will have Cancel and Continue functionality.

 ```tsx
 import { Button } from '@/components/ui/button';